Skip to content

 City in Construction: Seestadt at Sunset

-On the sight of a former airfield a new city planned from scratch is being build to accommodate thousands of new people Vienna is expected to grow by in the upcoming decade.
-A city within the city basically.
-Seestadt translated in English means lake city and is named due to the artificial lake which will be in the center of the town.
-As to date there is not much to see besides the newly build metro station (the violet line U2), a lot of cranes and a giant mud hole in the middle (the lake to be).
-But especially at sunset the symphony of cranes has beauty on its own.
+On the site of a former airfield, a new city planned from scratch is being built to accommodate thousands of new people.
+Vienna is expected to grow in the upcoming decade.
+A city within the city, basically.
+Seestadt, translated in English, means lake city and is named due to the artificial lake in the center of the town.
+To date, there is not much to see besides the newly built metro station (the Violet Line U2), many cranes, and a giant mud hole in the middle (the lake to be).
+But especially at sunset, the symphony of cranes has beauty on its own.
 There is also an exhibition worthwhile visiting with a lot of information about the project and a wooden panorama tower with a nice view (last picture).
-Local artists were allowed to spray the container in which the exhibition is happening, giving the place an urban flair already.
+Local artists were allowed to spray the exhibition’s container, giving the place an urban flair.
 Although the city itself is yet missing…

 test